-The financial statements have been prepared under FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland' and in accordance with UK applicable accounting standards and the Statement of Recommended Practice regarding the Financial Statements of Investment Trust Companies and Venture Capital Trusts ("SORP").
-The Company meets the requirements of FRS 102 section 7.1.A and therefore has elected not to present the Statement of Cash Flows for the year ended 31 March 2024.
+The financial statements have been prepared under FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' and in accordance with UK applicable accounting standards and the Statement of Recommended Practice issued by the Association of Investment Companies ("AIC SORP").
+The Company meets the requirements of FRS 102 section 7.1.A and therefore has elected not to present the Statement of Cash Flows for the year ended 31 March 2025.
 The principal accounting policies adopted in the preparation of these financial statements are set out below.